sdsu-unrc/unrc_docs/cluster/run_cluster_short.md

 ## Why use the scheduler (PBS script)?

-The organization of the Linux compute cluster  is with one or a few public facing login nodes (blackjack, etc.) and many identical worker nodes behind a private network switch.
-In our case we have about 50 worker nodes, organized into different groups; the largest (and default) group is the `batch2` queue with about 45 nodes.
+The organization of the Linux compute cluster  is with one or a few public facing login nodes (`blackjack`, etc.) and many identical worker nodes behind a private network switch.
+In our case we have about 60 worker nodes, organized into different groups; the largest (and default) group is the `batch2` queue with about 45 nodes.

 The scheduler is the route to using the worker nodes.
 The syntax and mastery of the scheduler/PBS scripts can be demanding but it is crucial to making use of the cluster as a clustered system.
-If you find that your needs are satisfied by running jobs only interactively on the head node, you should try to migrate to one of our shared-use non-clustered Linux systems (e.g. silvertip).
+If you find that your needs are satisfied by running jobs only interactively on the head node, you should try to migrate to one of our shared-use non-clustered Linux systems (e.g. silvertip); another alternative is to use `flapjack`, which is a public-facing cluster node

-This document aims to help users run jobs on the SDSU Linux cluster (blackjack/bigjack), using the Moab/PBS scheduler.
+This document aims to help users run jobs on the SDSU Linux cluster using the Moab/PBS scheduler.
 There are two key elements.
 First, the user must know the correct syntax to run the program from the command line; if necessary, interactive (non-scheduled) testing can be done with small jobs to discover the syntax.
 Second, the command (or commands) is/are copied into a PBS scheduler script (usually near the end of the script) and submitted to the queue.
 If necessary, directives are added (near the top of the script) to request resources (nodes, processors, walltime, etc.) in excess or different from the default values.

 ## Short tutorial example: compiling and running a single-thread C program